Characterization of Logarithmic Fekete Critical Configurations of at Most Six Points in All Dimensions: Abstract

 \section{Abstract}

 We consider the logarithmic Fekete problem, which consists of placing a fixed number of points on the unit sphere in $\mathbb{R}^d$, in such a way that the product of all pairs of mutual Euclidean distances is maximized or, equivalently, so that their logarithmic energy is minimized.
-Using tools from Computational Algebraic Geometry, we find and classify all critical configurations for this problem when considering at most six points in every dimension $d$. {In particular, our approach gives new proofs of several key results appearing in the literature, with the benefit of using a unified approach.}
+Using tools from Computational Algebraic Geometry, we find and classify all critical configurations for this problem when considering at most six points in every dimension $d$.
+In particular, our approach gives new proofs of several key results appearing in the literature, with the benefit of using a unified approach. {Furthermore, for seven points in $S^2$, we characterize the global minimizer among critical configurations having at least one pair of antipodal points, and {give numerical evidence to support the} conjecture that this configuration is also the unrestricted global minimizer.}